urql-graphql/urql/docs/advanced/authentication.md

 [Read more about `@urql/exchange-auth`'s API in our API docs.](../api/auth-exchange.md)

-## Handling Logout with the Error Exchange
+## Handling Logout by reacting to Errors

-We can also handle authentication errors in an `errorExchange` instead of the `authExchange`.
-To do this, we'll need to add the
+We can also handle authentication errors in a `mapExchange` instead of the `authExchange`.
-`errorExchange` to the exchanges array, _before_ the `authExchange`.
+To do this, we'll need to add the `mapExchange` to the exchanges array, _before_ the `authExchange`.
 The order is very important here:

 ```js
 import { createClient, dedupExchange, cacheExchange, fetchExchange, errorExchange } from 'urql';